maglighter/emacs/elpa/dired-details+-readme.txt

  I also recommend customizing `dired-details-hidden-string' to use the value "" instead of the default "[...]" - less wasted space.

- Note: This library also calls `dired-details-install', activating show/hide and binding keys `(' and `)'.
+ Note: This library also calls `dired-details-install', activates show/hide and binds key `)'.